gardenlinux/gardenlinux-nvidia-installer/docs/nvidia_driver_with_custom_kernel.md

 /usr/bin/nvidia-fabricmanager-start.sh --mode start --fm-config-file /etc/fabricmanager.cfg
 ```

-Note: Driver download and creation of docker image is completed handled in the repo for Garden Linux versions.
+**Note:** Driver download and container image creation are fully automated in this repository for supported Garden Linux
+versions.

-# Install drivers with gpu-operator
+# Installing Drivers with the GPU Operator

-From above step we created a container image that compiles and installs NVIDIA driver.
-Next step is to pass this to gpu-operator to install on the node
+The previous section produced a container image that compiles and installs the NVIDIA driver.
+The next step is to pass

-gpu-operator is installed via heml chart
+this image to the gpu-operator so it can install the driver on each node.

+The GPU Operator is deployed via a Helm chart.

-## Update helm values
+## Update Helm Values

 ```bash
 cdi:
   enabled: true